sbormann/ioBroker.iqontrol/README.md

 Every role has the following three states:
 * **ADDITIONAL_INFO**: *array* - an array of datapoints, that will be displayed at the bottom of the info-dialog
 * **BATTERY**: *boolean* - when true or *number* - when less than 10%, a little battery-empty-icon will be displayed
+    * You can further customize the behavior of the battery-icon in the options section 'BATTERY Empty Icon'
 * **ERROR**: *boolean* - when true, a little exclamation-mark-icon will be displayed
 * **UNREACH**: *boolean* - when true, a little wireless-icon will be displayed

-Almost all roles have a STATE- and/or a LEVEL-state.
+Almost all roles have a **STATE**- and/or a **LEVEL**-state.
 In most cases this represents the main function of the device.
 You can assign io-broker-states of the following types to it:
 * *boolean* - if possible, it will be translated to a senseful text like 'on/off', 'opened/closed' or similar.
 If you click on the icon of a tile it tries to toggle the boolean (for example to turn a light on or off).
 If it is not read-only it will generate a flip-switch in the dialog
 * *number* - will be displayed with its corresponding unit and generate a slider in the dialog
 * *string* - a text to be displayed